socpriya/Socrates-blog/_posts/kaggle/2016-12-13-All-State-Claims-Severity.md

 category: kaggle
 ---

-This time [Allstate Insurance Company](https://www.allstate.com/) sponsored a "recruitment" competition in [Kaggle](https://www.kaggle.com/c/allstate-claims-severity) to predict cost of insurance Claims so that the severity of a Claim can be determined in an automated way.
+This time [Allstate Insurance Company](https://www.allstate.com/) sponsored a "recruitment" competition in [Kaggle](https://www.kaggle.com/c/allstate-claims-severity) to predict the cost of insurance Claims so that the severity of a Claim can be determined in an automated way.
 The determination of Claims severity will improve _Claim Service_ that Allstate provides to its customers, which in turn will improve the Customer Experience for the 16 million households it protects today.
 {: .text-justify}

 The competition ran from 10-Oct-2016 to 12-Dec-2016 and there were 3055 individuals who participated across the globe.
 {: .text-justify}

 The [dataset]( https://www.kaggle.com/c/allstate-claims-severity/data) comprised of 116 categorical and 14 continuous features.
-The “loss” feature given in the train dataset is the one that had to be predicted from test dataset. **Mean Absolute Error (MAE)** -  measure of how close the predicted values are to the eventual outcomes or actuals, was used to evaluate and score the loss prediction.
+The “loss” feature given in the train dataset is the one that had to be predicted from the test dataset. **Mean Absolute Error (MAE)** -  measure of how close the predicted values are to the eventual outcomes or actuals, was used to evaluate and score the loss prediction.
 Refer to any of my code files in [Github - Allstate folder](https://github.com/socratesk/kaggle/tree/master/Allstate) for its implementation.
 {: .text-justify}

 ![screenshot]({{ site.baseurl }}/assets/img/MAE.png)